openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/16_gui.rst

 @Watch Annotation
 =================

-*@StorageProp* is a field-level annotation, which specifies a callback that must be executed when the annotated field’s value changes.
+*@StorageProp* is a field-level annotation that specifies a callback to be executed when the annotated field’s value changes.

-The annotation *@StorageProp* is applicable only to member fields of GUI structs which are also annotated with:
+The annotation *@StorageProp* is applicable only to member fields of GUI structs also annotated with:

 -  *@Consume*